ajmandourah/gw2proof/README.md

 # whats gw2proof
 This is a simple script created to generate Legendary insights (LI) , an item that can be obtained while clearing raids in Gw2, which currently used to proof that your game knowledge is somehow decent in comparison with newbies.

 # why you would use it?
 The usage of LI created a lot of toxicity in the game which used not to be so in the old days.
 That's not to say that proofing LI is not helpful as a knowledgeable party is great in clearing contents in the most effective way but in the end LI is not a marker for that.

+Have cleared the wing and you know the mechanics but because of KP you cannot join any group?
+Have you forgot your proof in the bank and you are too lazy to bring it back?

+Now this tool is for you!!

 # Usage